openstack-archive/stx-docs/doc/source/installation_guide/latest/index.rst

 Introduction
 ------------

-StarlingX may be installed in:
+You can install StarlingX in the following:

 -  **Bare metal**: Real deployments of StarlingX are only supported on physical servers.
--  **Virtual environment**: It should only be used for evaluation or development purposes.
+-  **Virtual environment**: Only used for evaluation or development purposes.

 StarlingX installed in virtual environments has two options: